-There is a range of advisory services encompassing publications, advice on request, Internet based services, briefings and workshops and formal presentations to agencies.
-Since the commencement of the FOI Act, surveys have been administered annually to all state and local government agencies.
-The trend has indicated a consistently high level of satisfaction with the advisory services provided by the office, so in order to reduce the burden on agencies, the survey is now conducted biennially.
+There is a range of advisory services encompassing publications, advice on request, internet-based services, briefings and workshops and formal presentations to agencies.
+Initially, surveys of agencies were undertaken annually.
+The results indicated a consistently high level of satisfaction, so in order to reduce the burden on agencies the survey is now conducted biennially.
+The survey was sent to 284 agencies and 170 (60%) responded.
+This represents a standard error of 4.76% at the 95% confidence level.

-1999 2000 2001 2002 2003 The extent to which applications for external review were resolved by conciliation 80% 70% 61% 60% 61.5%
+2000 2001 2002 2003 2004

+The extent to which applications for external review were resolved by conciliation Target 70% 70% 70% 70% 70%

+Outcome 70% 61% 60% 61.5% 71.7%